 Having failed at the first attempt, I've managed to make a better job of the etched replacement ladders for the Dapol Silver Bullet, from PH Designs.
-As I explained in the earlier post, a mix of my own impatience and the wrong drill, saw the task end in tears, but with a second set of etched parts, I made sure I took my time and went out and bought some new drill bits before making a start.
+As I explained in the earlier post, a mix of my own impatience and a blunt drill, saw the task end in tears.
+This time, with a second set of etched parts, I made sure I took my time and bought some new drill bits before making a start.

 Once the ladders have been fitted (soldered to the new walkway at the top and glued to the solebar at the bottom), they're surprisingly strong and will take gentle handling.
 While I originally thought I'd keep the original Dapol castings, having filed them to a more refined profile, they now look enormous compared to the scale brass replacements - there's really no contest...

 See the project in full in Model Rail 166, out on January 26th.